 A broker non-vote occurs when a broker, bank or other holder of record, in nominee name or otherwise submits a proxy for the Annual Meeting, but does not vote on a particular proposal because it has not received voting instructions from the beneficial owner and it does not otherwise have discretion to vote the uninstructed shares.
 Under the NYSE rules that govern brokers who are voting with respect to shares held in street name, brokers only have the discretion to vote those shares for which it has not received voting instructions on "routine" matters, but not on "non-routine" matters.
 Routine matters to be presented at the Annual Meeting include the ratification of the selection of independent public accountants.
-The non-routine matters to be presented at the Annual Meeting include the approval of the holding company reorganization, the election of directors, the advisory vote on executive compensation, amendment of the Xerox restated certificate of incorporation, the adjournment proposal and the vote on the shareholder proposal.
+The non-routine matters to be presented at the Annual Meeting include the approval of the holding company reorganization, the election of directors, the advisory vote on executive compensation, amendment of the Xerox restated certificate of incorporation, and the adjournment proposal.